CoussensLabOHSU/tcr-seq_pipeline/README.md

 ```
 ANALYZE
 ========
 There are a few different standard analyses that can be run.
-Some of these require a metadata file that contains treatment information.
-The one that is always run is `70_sbatchDiversityAnalysis.sh`
+For meaningful information, you are going to need to upload a meta.txt file based on the data provided from lab technician during library prep (check other analyzed samples for more details).
+Save the metadata to the current library's path: `$data/QC/meta/`, as it is called in the bash scripts bellow.

-which generates a text file containing standard diversity statistics such as clonality, shannon entropy, etc.
-There are also variations of this script that allow you to subset for clones
+1. Run diversity analysis with `70_sbatchDiversityAnalysis.sh` which generates a text file containing standard diversity statistics such as clonality, shannon entropy, etc. There are also variations of this script that allow you to subset for clones
-of certain frequency groups only or certain numbers of top clones.
+of certain frequency groups only or certain numbers of top clones (see below).

-There is also the clonotype homeostasis analysis,
-`80_sbatchClonalDivisionSummary.sh` which creates a few excel workbooks and some homeostasis plots.
+2. Run clonotype homeostasis analysis with `80_sbatchClonalDivisionSummary.sh` which creates a few excel workbooks and some homeostasis plots.
+Depending on the experiment, you may or may not have some of the columns on the metadata (for example, tissue and type).
+This post-analysis is highly customizable.

-Finally you can group clones and subset them based on those groupings.
+3. You can also group clones and subset them based on those groupings by running `90_sbatchGroupClones.sh`.

 Run any of these scripts just like you have been for the other sbatch scripts.